-- Completed the formal coursework with a GPA of 3.0 or better. - 2.
-Passed the Comprehensive Examination. - Filed with the Dean of the Graduate School, the dissertation proposal approved by the student's Advisory Committee, the Program Director and the Academic College Dean.
+- 1. Completed the formal coursework with a GPA of 3.0 or better. - 2.
+Passed the Comprehensive Examination. - 3.
+Filed with the Dean of the Graduate School, the dissertation proposal approved by the student's Advisory Committee, the Program Director and the Academic College Dean.

 The program requires approximately two years of course work (40 semester hours) and a minimum of twenty (20) semester hours of dissertation research credit beyond the MS degree.
-The exact program of study will be determined by the student's graduate committee.
+The student's graduate committee will determine the exact program of study.
 Additional requirements include:

-- Satisfactory performance on the Comprehensive Examination administered after the student has completed all course work; and, - Successful defense of the dissertation research.
+- 1. Satisfactory performance on the Comprehensive Examination administered after the student has completed all course work; and, - Successful defense of the dissertation research.
 The final basis for granting the degree shall be the candidate's grasp of the subject matter in a specialized area of environmental science, and a demonstrated ability to express thoughts clearly and forcefully in both oral and written languages.

-Required Courses ster

-Course Title Ho urs
+Course Title Semester Hours

-ENV 700 Environmental Systems 3
+ENV 700 Environmental

+Systems 3

-ENV 701 Environmental Chemistry 4
+ENV 701 Environmental

+Chemistry 4

 ENV 702 Environmental Health 3

-ENV 711 Applied Environmental Biostatistics 3
+ENV 711 Applied Environmental

+Biostatistics 3

-ENV 751 Water Quality Management 3
+ENV 751 Water Quality

+Management 3

-ENV 755 Air Quality Management 3
+ENV 755 Air Quality

+Management 3

-ENV 800 Environmental Toxicology 4
+ENV 800 Environmental

+Toxicology 4

-ENV 801 Risk Assessment and Management 3
+ENV 801 Risk Assessment and

+Management 3

-ENV 900 Environmental Science Seminar 2
+ENV 900 Environmental Science

+Seminar 2

 ENV 999 Dissertation Research 20

 Total Hours 48